KFNZ (AM): 610 Sports (2003–2024)

-The 610 Sports Radio Mobile Studio at Kauffman Stadium.

 In 2003, Entercom announced it would move WDAF to 106.5 on the FM dial, and would flip AM 610 to sports talk to compete against WHB.
-Beginning August 10, 2003, the country programming was simulcast on both frequencies until the new sports station was ready.
 At 2 p.m. on September 10, 2003, the station became KCSP, "61 Sports" (later "610 Sports").
-Leading up to the premiere, Entercom had swiped Jason Whitlock, Bill Maas and Tim Grunhard from WHB, though all three have since moved on.
-The Jim Rome Show moved to KCSP in December.
+Jason Whitlock was among its inaugural local hosts, and The Jim Rome Show would move to KCSP from WHB effective December 8.

+With the format change did some an initial ratings drop, with WDAF's rating share going down from 5.6 in summer 2003 to 2.8 in fall 2003; KCSP's first full quarter returned a 2.2 in winter 2004.
+By fall 2004, KCSP began overtaking WHB in some ratings surveys, but WHB jumped far ahead by the winter, with some shows beating KCSP by five or more points among men aged 25 to 54.

 Kansas Jayhawk sports moved to KCSP in September 2006.
 Kansas City Royals baseball began airing on KCSP in the 2008 season.
-In 2011, KCSP beat WHB in the ratings for the first time.
 In 2012, KCSP dropped The Jim Rome Show in favor of expanding its local programming.

+610 Sports hosts a remote broadcast at Kauffman Stadium in 2017.

+Beginning with the 2020 season, KCSP joined the Kansas City Chiefs radio network to provide live coverage of news conferences with head coach Andy Reid and quarterback Patrick Mahomes, in addition to the weekly Chiefs Kingdom Radio Show; Chiefs games would be on sister station WDAF-FM.

-96.5 The Fan (KFNZ-FM simulcast)
+96.5 The Fan (2024–present)

 On August 8, 2024, at 10 a.m., KCSP announced that it would begin simulcasting on FM sister station KRBZ beginning August 15, and rebrand as "96.5 The Fan".
 The FM side, which adopted the KFNZ-FM callsign, would become the new flagship station for the Kansas City Chiefs (which had been on WDAF-FM) and the Royals with the move.
 In case of event conflicts, some Royals games would remain solely on 610 AM, which would also take on the KFNZ call sign.